 Black and White Photography of Paul Politis

 Black and white photography has been my passion for as long as I can remember.
 I’ve been a black and white photographer since the mid-1980’s and I first began showcasing my photography online on my website starting in 1998.
-I’ve gotten much more serious about pursuing personal photography as an expressive medium since early 2017.
+My work is realized in the form of photo books.

 About black and white photographer Paul Politis